OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:36

-Adamah, Ramah, and Hazor,
+Adamah, and Ramah, and the settlement of Hazor,

 ## Joshua 19:37

-Kedesh, Edrei, and En Hazor,
+Kedesh, and Edrei, and the settlement of En Hazor,

 ## Joshua 19:38